 How long must I wait before I can file a report?

 There is no time limit before you can file a report.
 You may contact the police for a report as soon as you realize the person is missing.
-A missing person is defined as, "...any person who is absent from where they are supposed or expected to be, and at least one of the following apply:
+Missing children should be reported immediately upon discovering that they are missing.
+A missing person is any person 18 years of age or older who is absent from where he or she is expected to be and cannot be located, and when at least one of the following apply:

 What happens after I file a missing person's report?